 - The money you show upon application must be for your use for studying and living in the UK.
 The full amount of this money - which should be held in the manner specified in this guidance - must continue to be available to you after your application is made.
-We strongly recommend you keep the funding you show in your account until after you receive your visa and then use it to pay your tuition fees and living expenses in the UK. - Ensure that after you have paid the Immigration Health Surcharge and visa application fee you still have the required funds for course fees and cost of living in your account.
+We strongly recommend you keep the funds in your account until after you receive your visa and then use them to pay your tuition fees and living expenses in the UK. - · Ensure that you have paid the Immigration Health Surcharge and visa application fee.